The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 Photo by Chris Antzoulis

-When every new release is framed as essential, it becomes harder to know what we actually like once the noise fades.
-When excitement must be constantly refreshed, contentment starts to feel suspicious.
-When validation is external, satisfaction becomes temporary.
+When every new release is framed as essential, it becomes harder to know what we actually like and where our own taste is, until the noise fades.
+When our excitement needs constant refreshing, contentment starts to feel a bit suspicious.
+Through this external validation, our own satisfaction is guaranteed to be temporary.
+And the loss isn’t just financial anymore; it’s relational, too.

 The Long Game

-Buying with longevity in mind doesn’t mean buying fewer watches.
-It means buying slower.
-It means letting desire cool and seeing what remains.
-It means asking uncomfortable questions:
+Although making purchases with longevity in mind doesn’t necessarily mean you have to buy fewer watches.
+It means buying more slowly, letting time pass for desire to cool, and seeing what remains.
+It means asking yourself some uncomfortable questions:

-Would I still want this if no one else ever saw it?
+Would I still want this if no one else ever saw it on Instagram?

-Would I still wear it once it's no longer being discussed?
+Would I still wear it once it's no longer discussed on WhatsApp?

 Would I miss it if it were gone?